How Do Braces Work? – Casper, WY

 Give Your Child a Beautiful, Straight Smile

 Are you ready to invest in your child’s future with a straight smile using braces in Casper?
 That is great!
 Correcting their bite and alignment concerns not only gives them a confident smile but also improves their oral health.
-While you are excited to get started, we understand you and your child have plenty of questions about the process and how braces work.
+While you are excited to get started, we understand you and your child have plenty of questions, including "How do braces work in my Casper, WY dnetal office?"
 We have the answers you need for a stress-free treatment.

 What are the Components of Braces?

 Traditional metal braces are comprised of various components that work together to move the teeth into their ideal positions.
 This allows them to correct gapped, overcrowded, tilted, or rotated teeth while also fixing bite issues.
 We take the time to explain what each component is and how it is used during your treatment.
 Some of the most common aspects include:

 - Brackets: Small metal pieces are bonded to the front surfaces of the teeth to apply gentle but constant pressure to a tooth to move it into position.

 - Wires: Wires are connected to the brackets to apply pressure to the teeth.
 Adjustments are made to the wire throughout the treatment to move the teeth.